byronvanstien/Pyanimelist/README.md

 # Installing PyAnimeList
 ### Notice
-**some people have trouble compiling lxml, if you find yourself having trouble installing lxml on windows, if any troubles arise you should use a precompiled whl file**
+**Some people have trouble compiling lxml, if you find yourself having trouble installing lxml on windows, if any troubles arise you should use a wheel**

  Install from pip
  ```